History of Tidal

 Leeds for Change has also had the pleasure of helping to distribute 20 £500 grants to local social justice groups this month, meaning an action-filled 2015!

-The rest of the year we spent sending out our monthly newsletter – a huge thanks to volunteers Ella and Ben – fundraising, supporting new and existing groups, taking part in actions for global justice and lots more!
+The rest of 2014 was spent sending out our monthly newsletter – a huge thanks to volunteers Ella and Ben – fundraising, supporting new and existing groups, taking part in actions for global justice and lots more!